KamilLelonek/articles/2014-08-09-rubymotion-app-with-facebook-sdk.md

 This will be short, simple, but painless and useful.
 We'll show you **how to integrate Facebook SDK with RubyMotion** application.

-[Recently  we encouraged you to start using RubyMotion](http://blog.arkency.com/2014/07/one-ruby-to-rule-them-all/) and we presented some useful gems to start developing with.

-Now, we'd like to show you how to integrate Facebook iOS SDK with RubyMotion and create sample application from scratch.
+I'd like to show you how to integrate Facebook iOS SDK with RubyMotion and create sample application from scratch.

 ## Boilerplate